Assiut Asyut, Egypt Travel Guide

 Always ask before photographing people.

-Seek out more personal and enriching experiences.
+Seek out more private and enriching experiences.

 When visiting mosques or churches, dress modestly and respect local customs.
 Remove shoes before entering a mosque's prayer hall.